astroumd/lmtoy/docs/source/glossary.rst

       use --cell=

     chassis
-      for **RSR** there are 4 chassis boards, which are tuples of different beams and polarizations (though the beams look at the same sky position here)
+      for **RSR** there are 4 chassis boards, which are tuples of two beams and two polarizations (though the beams look at the same sky position here)

     dasha
-      A python frontend to dash.
+      A python frontend to dash, currently used by TolTeca

     ECSV
       (Enhanced Character Separated Values) a popular self-describing ascii table format popularized by astropy